mrjoelkemp/todoapp/README.md

 Fiddle: http://jsfiddle.net/mrjoelkemp/kbHKZ/2/embedded/result/

 ## Notes
+This app relies on HTML5 Local Storage for persistence.
+Hence, only modern browsers can be used.

 The app only supports Create and Delete operations.
 To update, you must delete the task and create a new one.

 Upon completion of a task, simply delete it.